Frequently Asked Questions

 You say the club will avoid outright commercialism, why do you sell merchandise?

 The club sells merchandise to raise funds for the club.
 These funds are used to help run and develop the football club, for example the establishment of youth and reserve teams, as well as community based initiatives.
 The board of FC United, in keeping with the club's core principals, is committed to ensuring that merchandise is only made available as long as supporters are keen to put money into their football club.
 All profits generated from official merchandise is put back into the club.

 Who are the board of FC United?

-The board is currently made up of 11 voluntary members - Adam Brown, Pete Burke, Chris Hammond, Des Lynch, John Nicholson, Steve Pagnam, Kate Ramsey, Phil Sheeran, Mike Sherrard, Tom Stott and Alison Watt.
+The board is currently made up of 11 voluntary members - Adam Brown, Pete Burke, Alan Hargrave, John Nicholson, Des Lynch, Steve Pagnam, Kate Ramsey, Phil Sheeran, Mike Sherrard, Tom Stott, Alison Watt.